-- Note: Perform steps 70 through 72, 1024 times (64 times if Switch Register bit 5 is set). - STEP omputer

-70 Selects and seeks to a random cylinder, head, and sector.
+- Note: Perform steps 70 through 72, 1024 times (64 times if Switch Register bit 5 is set). - STEP DESCRIPTION - 70 Seeks to a random cylinder, head, and sector.
 Generates a random word count between 1 and 1023.
 Checks the word count and ensures (by continually reducing the word count by a factor of 2) that a write of this magnitude will not exceed the end of the cylinder.
 A buffer of random data of this length is now generated.